The African American Experience

 Public officials, Tubman descendants, and members of the community celebrate the dedication of Swing Low, the memorial to Harriet Tubman by African American artist Alison Saar.

-Born into slavery, Tubman escaped in 1849, and later helped scores of family and friends to freedom on the “Underground Railroad.”
+Born into enslavement, Tubman escaped in 1849, and later helped scores of family and friends to freedom on the “Underground Railroad.”
 The memorial was commissioned through the Department of Cultural Affairs' Percent for Art Program with an allocation of funding from former Manhattan Borough President C. Virginia Fields.

-Saar depicts Tubman in a heroically–sized bronze intended to show her “not as the conductor of the Underground Railroad but as the train itself, an unstoppable locomotive,” with the roots of slavery pulled up in her wake.
+Saar depicts Tubman in a heroically–sized bronze intended to show her “not as the conductor of the Underground Railroad but as the train itself, an unstoppable locomotive,” with the roots of enslavement pulled up in her wake.

 The sculpture stands in a landscaped triangle at the crossroads of St. Nicholas Avenue, West 122nd Street, and Frederick Douglass Boulevard in Harlem.